• Home

 Ingredients to make saltine toffee

-Dark Brown Sugar- there is a difference between light and dark brown sugar.
+• Brown Sugar – There is a difference between light and dark brown sugar.
 The darker version has double the molasses, which creates a much deeper and richer flavor.
 The light will work in this Fools Toffee Recipe but if you can grab a bag of dark brown sugar go ahead and do that!

-Nuts- pecans are totally optional!
-But we think they add a nice salty and crunchy balance.
+• Pecans – Either chopped pecans or pecan halves that you chop will work.
 You could also use just about any other nut you love: walnuts, pistachios, peanuts, or almonds.

 Rimmed Baking Sheet Size

-It is crucial that you use a 10×15 baking sheet for this recipe.
+It is crucial that you use a 10×15 rimmed baking sheet for this recipe, also known as a jelly roll pan.
 If you try to do it in a larger pan and not fill it with crackers when you pour on the caramel the crackers will float apart.

 rimmed baking sheet with foil